louridas/stv/README.md

     stv.py --ballots ballots.csv --constituencies constituencies.csv --seats 6 --quota 2 -l DEBUG

-The output is a series of line, prefixed with the action taking place.
+The output is a series of lines, each line prefixed with the action taking place.
 Specifically:

     ^THRESHOLD